Am I Ready to Work with Reps?

 Q: I’m looking for a contract package I can use for my rep force?

 A: MANA has available a number of contract packages, including a Manual for the Creation of a Rep-Principal Contract.
 The package includes a background and rationale section explaining the need for all the included clauses, a guideline section and sample agreements.
-It’s free with membership and $149 for non-members.
+It’s free with membership.

 Q: I’d feel more comfortable having a knowledgeable attorney help review my contract, rather than doing it myself or having my corporate lawyer who doesn’t know much about reps do it.